-The Best Long Range Baby Monitor In 2017: Your Ultimate Guide
+The Best Long Range Baby Monitor: Your Ultimate Guide

 A baby monitor is a security device which enables parents to observe their babies even when they are in other parts of the house.
 A long-range baby monitor is a monitor that works even if you're on opposite ends of the house.
 What that in mind, what is the best long range baby monitor?

 How To Buy A Long Range Baby Monitor